State manager

 deactivate: (handlerTag: number) => void;

 If the gesture had activated, it triggers the onDeactivate callback.
-It also triggers the onFinalize callback on gesture with the specified handlerTag.
+It also triggers the onFinalize callback on the gesture with the specified handlerTag.

 fail